Faithlife/styled-ui/catalog/image-well/documentation.md

 #### Icons

 The X and camera icons that are shown without custom `ImageWell.PreviewContent` can be used in custom preview content.
+Provide an `onClick` handler to customize the behavior of the icon, otherwise `onSelectImage` will be called.

 ```react
 showSource: true